the-bug/quarkus-multi-module/README.md

 ## Drawbacks
 Integration have to placed in the quarkus module.
+Somehow the integration test do not work if started from eclipse...

 ## How can I verify that this stuff is working?
 `mvn clean install` -> test from `quarkus-module` is run and this verifies that the modules `business-a/b` works